 Those issues resulted in 2 to 4 hour

 production deployments, and we didn’t trust the process, which led to an intensive verification process.
-The actual deployment could be done in 30 minutes, and the remaining 90 minutes were spent verifying the deployment.
+The actual deployment could be done in 30 minutes, but the remaining 90 minutes were spent verifying the deployment.
 This included QA, the business owner, business analyst, developers, lead developer, and a manager running various scenarios.
-Even with all that effort, we still missed some random thing that only 0.5% of our users would encounter.
+Even with all that effort, we still missed some random thing that only 0.5% of our users encountered.

 Roughly 60% of the time, we had to do an emergency fix the next day due to a missed schema change.

 Drafting the ideal process took quite a bit of time.
 This was caused by a lack of knowledge of what the tooling could provide.
 At the time, we knew about source control, build servers, and Redgate tooling, but we were all unfamiliar with what deployment tooling could provide.
 Thankfully, Redgate was there to help educate us.